-Declaring itself as the first such service in the country, the platform supports online businesses with warehousing and order fulfillment services through five warehouses, operated by Viettel Post andKerry Express.
+Declaring itself as the first such service in the country, the platform supports online businesses with warehousing and order fulfillment services through five warehouses, operated by Viettel Post and Kerry Express.

-“Profits for e-commerce businesses can grow six per cent, if logistics cost in Vietnam is brought to the world’s average,” noted Nguyen Hoa Binh, chairman of Peacesoft.
+“Profits for e-commerce businesses can grow six percent if logistics cost in Vietnam is brought to the world’s average,” noted Nguyen Hoa Binh, chairman of Peacesoft.

-“Joining force with BoxMe, we are contributing four fulfillment centers in Hanoi and Ho Chi Minh City and planning to cover 63 cities and provinces soon.
+“Joining forces with BoxMe, we are contributing four fulfillment centers in Hanoi and Ho Chi Minh City and planning to cover 63 cities and provinces soon.
 This platform will assist any individual and business in facilitating their e-commerce operation toward cost optimization,” said Cao Dinh Ngan, vice president at ViettelPost.

-Meanwhile, by cutting down 30-50 per cent of operational cost versus maintaining their own warehouses, online sellers can focus on sales and marketing, added Han Van Loi, CEO of BoxMe.
+Meanwhile, by cutting down 30-50 percent of operational cost versus maintaining their own warehouses, online sellers can focus on sales and marketing, added Han Van Loi, CEO of BoxMe.

-According to Le Minh Hai, co-founder and COO of BoxMe, the launch of the fulfillment service is in time to catch the opportunities emerging form the Trans-Pacific Partnership agreement.
+According to Mr. Le Minh Hai, co-founder and COO of BoxMe, the launch of the fulfillment service is in time to catch the opportunities emerging from the Trans-Pacific Partnership agreement.
 More overseas investors will come to Vietnam once they see there are solutions to address the local staggering logistics cost, he explained.

-BoxMe was run in August last year and was officially launched three months later, Hai told DEALSTREETASIA.
+BoxMe was run in August last year and was officially launched three months later, Mr. Hai told DEALSTREETASIA.
 It was invested by a Peacesoft fund for startups, he revealed.

 Meanwhile, Peacesoft was initially invested by IDG Ventures Vietnam in 2005 in an undisclosed funding round.
 In 2008, the company continued to secure another investment from Japan’s leading Internet company Softbank.
 Peacesoft also partnered with eBay to jointly run Chodientu.vn and ebay.vn, and with Paypal to develop its payment gate Nganluong.vn.